Fabulous, family-focused and wonderfully romantic rooms, apartments and cabins in a leafy valley close to the stunning beaches of the Costa Vicentina”

 Cooking is just one option though, Vilharinha also has a glass-fronted diner by the pool with tables spilling out onto the terrace whenever the weather's good.
 There’s a healthy buffet breakfast of locally made cheese, juicy tomatoes, homemade jams, fruit salad and freshly squeezed orange juice, plus wonderful freshly baked bread and sweet treats from a renowned Aljezúr bakery.
 If you have to leave for an early flight, breakfast packs can be delivered to your door in the evening, ready for the next morning.

-Lunches and dinners should be requested 48 hours’ in advance.
-Lunch could be a salad with octopus or shrimp, a mushroom risotto, or pork with Aljezúr sweet potato.
-On our last visit, we tucked into a 3-course set menu dinner of sea bass and decadent chocolate cake, while our son feasted on spaghetti Bolognese and ice cream.
+Lunches and dinners should be requested 24 hours’ in advance (restaurant usually opens around May/June until early Sept).
+On our first visit, we tucked into a 3-course set menu dinner of sea bass and decadent chocolate cake, while our son feasted on spaghetti Bolognese and ice cream.

-Groups of 5 or more (team up with fellow guests if you're short) can order a gourmet fish supper, which may feature the famous perceves or gooseneck barnacles from Vila do Bispo.
+Groups of 5 or more (team up with fellow guests if you're short) can order a gourmet fish supperin high season, which may feature the famous perceves or gooseneck barnacles from Vila do Bispo.

 If you prefer to eat out, there’s a choice of simple restaurants in Carrapateira, 5km down the road - the team are on hand for recommendations.

 - Children's meals